 Following the visit of German Chancellor Merkel to French President Macron at Bregançon Fort in August 2020, and the Franco-German Technological Dialogue of October 20, the foundation for an "Important Project of Common European Interest" (IPCEI) in the area of cloud and edge was laid during the German EU Presidency.
-In the on Building the next generation cloud for businesses and the public sector in the EU published in October 2020 all 27 EU Member States stated that innovative data processing capacities are an essential resource for Europe’s post COVID-19 recovery, long-term competitiveness and climate sustainability.
+In the Member State Joint Declaration on Building the next generation cloud for businesses and the public sector in the EU published in October 2020 all 27 EU Member States stated that innovative data processing capacities are an essential resource for Europe’s post COVID-19 recovery, long-term competitiveness and climate sustainability.
 To achieve this an integrated IPCEI on Next Generation Cloud Infrastructure and Services (IPCEI-CIS) was initiated in December 2020.
 Germany and France are jointly coordinating this process, which has so far been joined by ten other EU Member States.
-So far, the countries of Belgium, Czech Republic, France, Germany, Hungary, Italy, Latvia, Luxembourg, Poland, Slovenia, Spain and The Netherlands have joined the initiative leading to the joint for the Development of the Next-Generation Cloud Infrastructure & Services Capabilities in 2022.
+So far, the countries of Belgium, Czech Republic, France, Germany, Hungary, Italy, Latvia, Luxembourg, Poland, Slovenia, Spain and The Netherlands have joined the initiative leading to the joint Manifesto for the Development of the Next-Generation Cloud Infrastructure & Services Capabilities in 2022.

 Cloud-edge technologies are considered to be the key enabler for data-driven new innovative business models for EU industry and digital governments.
 It is estimated that 80 percent of the data generated at users´ sites by using edge-cloud services will be processed where the data are generated.
 It is important to connect decentralised edges with central clouds in order to achieve high interoperability and portability of data and applications with guaranteed latency and bandwidth.